vinsol/nectarcommerce/_posts/2016-04-07-developing-nectar-extensions-part-2.md

 Notice how we use the Nectar.Repo itself instead of using the FavoriteProducts.Repo, infact beside migration, we won't be utilizing or starting the FavoriteProducts.Repo, which will help us keep the number of connections open to database limited via only the Nectar.Repo

-__index.html.eex__
+__the view file: index.html.eex__

 <script src="https://gist.github.com/nimish-mehta/6721beb8eaa06859dbffcef48e99231a.js"></script>

 In both of the files we refer to routes via NectarRoutes alias instead of favorite products.
-To get the assets from nectar add nectar/web/static to the brunch config's watched folders:
+To get the assets from Nectar add nectar/web/static to the brunch config's watched folders:

 <script src="https://gist.github.com/nimish-mehta/38bbd3ee540f680aa5d0e55dc27f0c98.js?file=brunch_config.js"></script>